AddressFinder/addressfinder-gravity-forms/README.md

-# Instructions for adding AddressFinder to Gravity Forms.
+# Instructions for adding Addressfinder to Gravity Forms.

-AddressFinder provides an address autocomplete service which enables customers to search and select verified Australian and New Zealand addresses.
+Addressfinder provides an address autocomplete service which enables customers to search and select verified Australian and New Zealand addresses.

 ### Step 1
 Select 'Forms' in the Wordpress sidebar and create a new form.
-If you have an existing form you want to add AddressFinder to, skip to Step x.
+If you have an existing form you want to add Addressfinder to, skip to Step x.

 ![image](https://user-images.githubusercontent.com/23350144/68250392-b412c200-0085-11ea-93d6-210fe7a9d610.png)